jhunt3/ECE444-F2020-Lab3/README.md

 Docker vs VM:
 VMs are essentially fully functioning computers while docker only is a functioning process and thus is much lighter weight than a vm.
+VMs are used when the entire OS is required, or the system needs to be totally isolated from the host.